⚠️ The latest release is unstable. Use preview builds instead

 Build ReleaseMerge release candidate PR to masterCreates releases and publishes stable Docker images

-Validate PRPull requests to masterValidates commits and builds
+Validate PRPull requests to masterValidates commits, builds, and line endings

 Deploy ServerAfter preview build / manualDeploys server instances to VPS